Activision/cwl-data/data/structured/README.md

 ## Missing Data

-See [Missing Data](/Activision/cwl-data/tree/master/data#missing-data)...in _most_ cases, basic stats are manually recovered using video replay.
+See [Missing Data](https://github.com/Activision/cwl-data/tree/master/data#missing-data)...in _most_ cases, basic stats are manually recovered using video replay, but *all* intra-game events are lost.